Kitware/VTK/Documentation/release/dev/add-vtkHDFWriter.md

 So far, the writer is capable of writing static and time-dependent data for:
 - PolyData
 - UnstructuredGrid
-- PartitionedDataSetCollection and MultiBlockDataSet
+PartitionedDataSetCollection and MultiBlockDataSet are also supported, without time-dependency support.

-For now, distributed writing are not supported.
+For now, distributed writing and multi-partition datasets not supported.
+For PDC, only the first partition of each PartitionedDataset is written.